top of page

 Terra Nova aired on the Fox Network on 26th September to 19th December 2011.
 Now, bear with me here, because the premise is both promising and preposterous.
 Picture this - the Robinson family from Lost in Space... but 85 million years in the Earth's past.
 The Late Cretaceous period, to be exact.

 The Shannon's, the Swiss family Robinson we follow, follow your usual line up.
 The father is a former police detective, the mother is a doctor and they have three children - one more than the dystopian laws of 2149 allowed them to have.
-The Earth they inhabit is overpopulated, polluted and crime-ridden.
-The first episode shows the family blown away by an orange the father had managed to find.
-In an effort to escape, the family join a programme which sends people back in time to start a new colony in the past.
+They inhabit an overpopulated Earth that is polluted and crime-ridden.
+The first episode shows the family blown away by an orange the father had found.
+To escape, the family joins a programme which sends people back in time to start a new colony in the past.

 There aren't that many big names in the show.
 The only one of real note is Jason O'Mara who plays Jim Shannon.
 You'll know from Life on Mars, Agents of S.H.I.E.L.D and is the voice actor of Batman in the DC Animated Movie Universe.